Julian-Nash/respond/README.md

 {"error": {"message": "Whoops, we did something wrong"}
 ```

-You may also import individual classes for the specific data types JSON, XML and text using `JSONResponse
+You may also import individual classes for the specific data types JSON, XML and text using `JSONResponse`,
-`, `XMLREsponse` and `TextResponse` respectively.
+`XMLResponse` and `TextResponse` respectively.

 ```py3
 from respond import JSONResponse